 - Liabilities: How much the company owes

-- Shareholders’ equity: What’s left when you subtract liabilities from assets
+- Shareholder equity: What’s left when you subtract liabilities from assets

 A balance sheet only shows you a company’s financial status at one point in time.
 If you want to know how a company’s assets and liabilities have changed over time, you will need to have historical balance sheets to compare.

-First, let’s explore some of the current assets you might see on a balance sheet.
+Let’s explore some of the current assets you might see on a balance sheet:

 Cash and Equivalents

 These are the most liquid assets and appear first in the list on the balance sheet.
 Cash equivalents are assets that the company can liquidate on short notice – less than one year.
 Maybe that’s a U.S. Treasury bill, certificate of deposit (CD) or similar short-term investment.
 If a company has equivalents, it will generally name them in the footnotes of the balance sheet.

 Accounts receivable includes money that the company has made from sales that it has yet to collect.
 The sales revenue could still be on credit or perhaps it’s a bad debt expense (money that the company cannot collect from a customer for some reason).
 When the company does collect this revenue, the value of accounts receivable will decrease and the amount of cash will increase by an equal amount.